laravel/nova-docs/4.0/resources/fields.md

 Trix::make('Content')->stacked(),
 ```

-### Field Full Width
+### Full Width Fields

-Other than Stacking, you can also use set the field to full width field by using the `fullWidth` method:
+You may indicate that the field should be "full width" using the `fullWidth` method:

 ```php
 Trix::make('Content')->fullWidth(),